nginxinc/nginx-amplify-doc/amplify-guide.md

 Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).

-**Note.** A number of metrics outlined in **Metrics and metadata** will only be available if corresponding variables are included in a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format used for logging requests.
+**Note.** A number of metrics outlined in **Metrics and Metadata** will only be available if corresponding variables are included in a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format used for logging requests.
 You can find a complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).

-### NGINX configuration reports
+### NGINX Configuration Reports

 Amplify Agent is able to automatically find all relevant NGINX configuration files, parse configuration, extract their logical structure and send the associated JSON data to Amplify SaaS for further analysis and reports.
 For more information on configuration analysis and reports see **Reports** section below.